Kit preparation for the event....

 I had experimented with some cheap walking boots (Hi-Tecs) but you get what you pay for - whilst they were initially quite comfortable, I soon wore through the lining and suffered from terrible blisters thereafter.
 Moral of the story - don't cut corners with your feet (that doesn't sound quite right does it...?)

-that most important of commodities if you're bimbling about rapidly in the countryside.
+Water: that most important of commodities if you're bimbling about rapidly in the countryside.
 I initially went to Nevisport in the Boro to find one of those bottle-carrying belts that I have seen people use over the years and the salesman tried to flog me one of those poncy Camelbak water carrying rucksacks.

 No siree!
 I wanted to keep it traditional (I was brought up on waterbottles in the TA).
 Get with the modern world says he!
 But I in my ignorance maintained I wanted bottles.
 Well I couldn't buy one anywhere at all.